SoWeBegin/MicrovoltsEmulator/README.md

 - on command prompt: `vcpkg install` (or `.\vcpkg install`)
 - open the project on visual studio.
 For each project (MainServer, CastServer, AuthServer, Common): Project properties => Release => Configuration properties => vcpkg => In "Installed Directory", add the path to the installed directory of vcpkg (example: `..\ExternalLibraries\vcpkg\vcpkg_installed`)
 - N.B only `release` mode has all relative (necessary) paths.
 If you want to use `debug` mode, you'll need to copy paste the paths from the `release` one.

+## Dependencies - CMake
+LibBoost:
+- On Windows download the library, add the root to path and CMake will find it most of the time
+- On Linux, `sudo apt-install`, `sudo pacman -S` or similar should do the trick
+- For Android, install the Android NDK, download and compile `Boost for Android` from `https://github.com/moritz-wundke/Boost-for-Android` and copy the `include` and `lib` folders to the NDK toolchain.
+On android one could use the Boost version from Termux SQLiteCpp, DirectXMath and Asio
+- They are contained as git submodules so make sure to clone this repo with `git clone --recursive` to download them as well.
+- If you want specific versions, you can download them manually.
+Look inside `.gitmodules` or change the paths in `CMakeLists.txt` to know where to place them.
+- `sal.h`, required by `DirectXMath` is contained and distributed within this repo

 ## Client Version
 The emulator is targeted for the client version: ENG_1.1.1.158 (Surge).
 (Constant database password: `!dptmzpdl@xmfkdlvhtm@goqm!`) </br>